-Auto-failover is available beginning in Novell Business Continuity Clustering 1.1.
-To set up the auto-failover feature, you must enable it, then configure the auto-failover settings.
+Auto-failover is available for Novell Business Continuity Clustering 2.0.
+To set up the auto-failover feature, you must enable it, and then configure the auto-failover settings.

 WARNING:Auto-failover is disabled by default and is not recommended.
 It should only be enabled after a thorough examination and review of your network and geographic site infrastructure.
 You should seriously consider the adverse conditions that might occur as a result of enabling this feature.

-These conditions may include but are not limited to:
+These conditions might include but are not limited to the following:

 Data loss at one or more geographic sites